Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

-In summary, the several different sources of variation in democracy from the historical democratization process lead to estimates of the impact of democracy that are of the same sign as the OLS estimates.
+In summary, the several different sources of variation in democracy from the historical democratization process lead to similar estimates of the negative impact of democracy.
+The estimates are also similar to the OLS estimates.
 It is particularly reassuring that the different IV strategies, which use different sources of variation in democracy, nonetheless produce similar estimates.
 A majority of these estimates also pass \citet{lee2020valid}’s 95\% confidence level test, which explicitly allows for the presence of potentially weak IVs.
+We also perform two-step efficient GMM estimation in Table \ref{tab:2sls_tab1} Panel B and obtain almost the same estimates as in 2SLS.\footnote{We use the ivreg2 implementation of 2SLS and GMM.
+For an exactly identified model, under the assumptions of conditional homoskedasticity and independence, the efficient GMM estimator coincides with the traditional 2SLS estimator.
+The two estimators differ in more general cases (though they share the same estimand).
+In two-step efficient GMM, the efficient or optimal weighting matrix is the inverse of an estimate of the covariance matrix of orthogonality conditions.
+The efficiency gains of this estimator relative to the traditional 2SLS estimator derive from the use of the optimal weighting matrix, the overidentifying restrictions of the model, and the relaxation of the i.i.d. assumption.
+For further details, see \cite{hayashi2000econometrics}, pp. 206-13 and 226-27.}